-Deliberate practice, in the form of on-going commitment to skills development outside of direct clinical work, has been proposed as a means of enhancing therapist competence and expertise.
-In this study, a deliberate practice orientation was introduced into the first phase of a counsellor training program.
+Deliberate practice, in the form of ongoing commitment to skill development outside of direct clinical work, has been proposed as a means of enhancing therapist competence and expertise.
+In this study, a deliberate practice orientation was introduced into the first phase of a counsellor training programme.
 Students’ experiences of learning and using deliberate practice in relation to the acquisition of counselling skills were investigated using a mixed-method design.
 It took time for students to internalise principles of deliberate practice.
 They reported a wide range of deliberate practice learning activities, both within and beyond the classroom, and regarded these tasks as having made a significant positive contribution to their learning.
 The findings of the study underscore the value of viewing deliberate practice as an approach to learning that can be articulated in multiple ways.
 It is important for future research to identify the forms of deliberate practice that are most relevant to enhancing competence within the specific context of therapeutic work.

 - Content analysis